 Method 4: Keep Them Well-Watered

-Curled up leaves and browning of leaf edges are classic signs of a dehydrated pothos plant.
-Plan a watering schedule for your plants if you want them to look fuller and stay healthy.
+Curled up leaves and browning of leaf edges on your winding plants are classic signs of a dehydrated pothos plant.
+Plan a schedule for your plants if you want them to look fuller and stay healthy.
 Remove any damaged leaves from the plant and water it regularly to help it recover.

 However, you have to be careful with your watering schedule for pothos.
 Too much water can also have adverse effects on their health.